snowkidind/code-samples/README.md

 ### Projects

+Here is a summary of most of the larger projects I have spent a fair amount of time developing.
+For various reasons I am not publishing code samples of many of these projects.
+Feel free to ask me about my experiences with any of them! [keny@eastcoastbands.com](mailto:keny@eastcoastbands.com)

 #### Snowbot, theOG.io
 - Tech: Node.js, aws, Ubuntu
 - Description: Chatroom bot interface that charts cryptocurrency assets and provides several other services